joe-scalise/Docker-Swarm/README.md

 Starting with Ubuntu Server 22.04

-`Use the lsb_release -a command to display the Ubuntu version.`
+Use the `lsb_release -a command` to display the Ubuntu version.

-1. The installer disables root and creates a root user with the credentials you entered.

 2. Enable the firewall